Petar Palić

-Petar Palić (born 3 July 1972) is a prelate of the Catholic Church who is currently the bishop of Mostar-Duvno and apostolic administrator of Trebinje-Mrkan since 2020.
+Petar Palić (born 3 July 1972) is a Bosnian-Herzegovinian prelate of the Catholic Church who is currently the bishop of Mostar-Duvno and apostolic administrator of Trebinje-Mrkan since 2020.

 Palić descends from the Kosovo Croat family, being born in Pristina.
-After the graduation from the Faculty of Catholic Theology in Zagreb in 1995, Palić was ordained a priest in 1996 and held various pastoral and administrative posts in the Diocese of Dubrovnik.
+After graduating from the Faculty of Catholic Theology in Zagreb in 1995, Palić was ordained a priest in 1996 and held various pastoral and administrative posts in the Diocese of Dubrovnik.
 He was bishop of the Diocese of Hvar-Brač-Vis from 2018 to 2020.

 Early life

 Petar Palić was born into a Kosovo Croat family of Catholic faith in Pristina in communist Yugoslavia (present-day Kosovo).
 His father Anton and mother Zora (née Gucić) were from Janjevo.
 At the time of his birth, his family lived in Ajvalija near Priština.
 In 1978, his family returned to Janjevo.
 Palić has four younger brothers: Nikola, Zdravko, Branko and Leopold.
 The bishop of Dubrovnik Roko Glasnović is his first cousin.

 Palić attended elementary school there from 1978 to 1986.
 Afterwards, he attended a seminary in Skopje (in present-day North Macedonia) from 1986 to 1988, and later in Subotica (in present-day Serbia) from 1988 to 1990, when he graduated.
 He enrolled at the Catholic Faculty of Theology, University of Zagreb in 1990 and graduated in 1995.
-His father died in 1994, and his mother moved with him in Zagreb, Croatia in 1995, where his brothers were also living.
+His father died in 1994, and his mother moved with him to Zagreb, Croatia in 1995, where his brothers were also living.